ppati000/website/content/posts/postgres-internals.md

 ```

 The first transaction runs a sequential scan and updates all rows that match the `WHERE` clause.
-The update-related locks are acquired in the order of the sequential scan.
+Affected rows are locked in the order of the sequential scan.
 The second transaction can use the index on `id` to find the rows to update.
-The index scan might access affected rows in a different order.
+An index scan might access affected rows in a different order.
 Hence, it is possible that a circular dependency between locks arises.

 This particular scenario is most likely to occur when updating a large number of rows in a single transaction.
-Updating rows in batches can help to avoid deadlocks.
+Updating rows in smaller batches can help to avoid deadlocks.
 Batching can also fix performance issues caused by holding locks for an unnecessarily long time.
 If performance is not an issue, it may be enough to retry transactions that have been aborted because of a deadlock.

 ## Conclusion

-Many engineers have a good understanding of concepts like isolation levels, anomalies, and deadlocks.
+Many engineers have a good theoretical understanding of isolation levels, anomalies, and deadlocks.
 However, PostgreSQL—like any other database—is a specific implementation with its own quirks.

 *PostgreSQL 14 Internals* offers many more insights beyond the execution of update statements.
-The book a valuable resource for anyone working with PostgreSQL.
+The book is a valuable resource for anyone working with PostgreSQL.
 It covers data storage, query execution, caching, and indexing in great detail.
 I recommend it to anyone who uses PostgreSQL in production.